schmouk/PyRandLib/README.md

 ### Why not Mersenne twister?

-The Mersenne twister PRG proposed by Matsumoto and Nishimura - see [5] -  is the  most  widely  used  PRG.
-The  Random  class of module random in Python implements this PRG.
+The Mersenne twister PRNG proposed by Matsumoto and Nishimura - see [5] -  is the most widely used one.
+The Random class of module random in Python implements this PRNG.
 It is also implemented in C++ and Java standard libraries for instance.

 It offers a very good period (2^19937, i.e. about 4.3e6001).
 Unfortunately, this PRNG is a little bit long to compute (up to 3 times than LCGs, 60% more than LFibs and a little bit less than MRGs, see below  at section 'Architecture overview').
 Moreover, it fails four of the hardest TestU01 tests.
 You can still use it as your preferred PRNG but **PyRandLib** implements many other PRNGs that are either far faster or far better in terms of generated pseudo-randomness than the Mersenne twister PRNG.